Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Split-or-decompose

 \subsection{Decomposing into disjoint components}

 We call a $(T,F')$ instance such that the components of $F'$ induce disjoint subtrees of $T$ a \emph{disjoint instance}.
 It is easy to see that for a disjoint instance a smallest possible agreement forest reachable from $(T,F')$ can be obtained by independently computing smallest possible agreement forests for each of the tree pair instances $T|B, F'|B$, and combining them, where $B$ ranges over all components in $F'$.
-However, if we are seeking a MAF with at most $k$ cuts, it is not clear how the `budget' is allocated among the different sub-instances.
+However, if we are seeking a MAF with at most $k$ cuts, it is not clear how these cuts need to be partitioned among the sub-instances.
 It turns out that we can make gains by first testing each sub-instance at some constant depth $t$, and then (for those for which this fails) re-testing using the knowledge thus gained about the number of cuts needed for other components.
 We note that testing at depth $t$ amounts to asking whether the sub-instance has an agreement forest with at most $(t+1)$ components and if so returning the smallest such agreement forest.
 For constant $t$ this can be computed in polynomial time simply by trying all possible ways to cut at most $t$ edges in one of the trees comprising the sub-instance.

 \begin{rec*} [Parameter $t$] Let $\mathcal{I} = (T,F')$ be a disjoint instance, let $T'_1\ldots T'_q$ be the components of $F'$, and write $T_i$ for the subtree of $T$ induced by the taxa of $T'_i$.
 To solve $\mathcal{I}$ to depth $k$, do the following: \begin{enumerate} \item For each $i$, solve the instance $(T_i,T'_i)$ to depth $t$, and let the result be $r_i$.
 Write $r'_i=t+1$ if $r_i=\qfalse$ and $r'_i=r_i$ otherwise. \item For each $i$, let $s_i=r_i$ if $r_i\neq \qfalse$.
 If $r_i=\qfalse$, solve the instance $(T_i,T'_i)$ to depth $k-\sum_{j\neq i} r'_j$, and let the result be $s_i$. \item Return $\qfalse$ if any $s_i=\qfalse$ and $\sum_i s_i$ otherwise. \end{enumerate} \end{rec*}